aldro61/mmit/tutorials/R/README.md

 ### mmit.cv()

 Performing grid search to select the best parameters via cross validation on the a regression tree for censored data.
+It outputs all the CV results, the best model and best parameters.

   #### Usage: